georgiee/coding-for-kids/slides.md

 ---
 ^ Let's look at the analog activity.

-^ If you want to control a robot you have behave like a robot first.
+^ If you want to control a robot you have to behave like a robot first.

 ^ So let's play the human robot game.